Kilboght Church and Graveyard

 Kilboght Restoration Group secured funding under the Community Monuments Fund 2021 to prepare a Conservation Management plan for Kiboght Church and Graveyard.
 The Community Monuments Fund was approved by the National Monuments Service, Department of Housing, Local Government and Heritage and administered through Galway County Council.

 A multidisciplinary team including a Conservation Architect, Structural Engineer, Archaeologist and Ecologist contributed to the plan in consultation with the graveyard committee, locals and Galway County Council.
 Peggy Doherty was instrumental in preparing the application, contributing local knowledge and expertise in the history of the site.
 A drone survey of the site was also carried out to assist is identifying associated sites in the area as well as assessing the structure from above.

 Conservation Management Plan

 The Conservation management Plan shall be used to inform the local committee, Galway County Council and the National Monuments Service on future conservation works.
-Although it is not widely known about, this site is of great archaeological and architectural importance and a major contributor to the ecclesiastical heritage of the County of Galway.
+The full report is available to consult below.
+While Kilboght is not widely known about, this site is of great archaeological and architectural importance and a major contributor to the ecclesiastical heritage of the County of Galway.